straw-hat-team/github-actions-workflows/docs/elixir-quality-assurance.md

 :dialyzer.run error: No such file, directory or application: ".../_build/dev/dialyxir_erlang-..._elixir-..._deps-dev.plt"
 ```

-You probably forgot to add the proper Dialyzer configuration.
+Verify the Dialyzer configuration follows the guidelines.

 ```log
 ** (Mix) The task "dialyzer" could not be found
 ```

-You forgot to add the `dialyzer` dependency.
+Verify that `dialyzer` dependency was added correctly.